MarieLebh/deswomanUTIL/README.md

 That's it!
 Now you can use the individual scripts and work with your deswoman output. :smile:

+> [!IMPORTANT]
+> For the following scripts to work it is important that all transcripts  from your input gtf file are stranded (i.e. "+" or "-").
+If you also have undirectional transcripts (".") you need to first assign them a strand.
+Be aware that this is not recommended as there is **no way** of actually correctly assigning a strand to these transcripts at this point of the analysis ([see here more explanation](https://github.com/gpertea/stringtie/issues/22)).
+This is why DESwoMAN enables you to remove these transcripts.
+If you for some reason want to keep them you can replace all unstranded transcript with a "+".
+But again note that there is no way of assigning the correct strand at this point.
+If you want to assign the antisense strand, switch the "+" with a "-":  ` awk 'BEGIN{OFS=FS="\t"} {$7 = ($7 == "." ? "+" : $7)}1' Test/Transcriptomes/FI.gtf > FI.gtf`

 ## 1) Filter the DESwoMAN output with "filterDESwoMAN.py"